Read on here what Is the impact of age on flexibility? Can you regain flexibility after 50 (60 or 65), and how to stay flexible as you age?

 How To Stay Flexible As You Age?

-The most crucial step to be more flexible as you get older is to keep yourself physically active!
+Keeping yourself physically active is crucial to being more flexible as you age!
 The fitness experts recommend that stretching exercises are most beneficial to maintain & increase our flexibility before starting our main workout sessions.

 Stretching exercises not only help improve flexibility but also maintain & increase the range of motion of various joints (neck, shoulder, elbow, wrist, hip, knee, and ankle).

-There is no such thing that one stretch fit for all.
+There is no such thing as one stretch fit for all.
 There are many variations.
-You will have to pay close attention to your body and see which works best for you.
+You must pay close attention to your body and see which works best for you.

 Regular physical activity not only helps in preventing/reducing the loss of flexibility as we age, but it also provides several other benefits for our general health, including reduced risk of heart disease, diabetes, and physical disabilities.